New Apostolic Church: Holy Baptism with water

 The Holy Baptism with water is part of the spiritual rebirth, and a prerequisite for receiving the Holy Spirit in the Church.
 Both children and adults can be baptised.
-A person baptised as a child will later confess the baptism, at the age of 14–16, by confirmation.
+A person baptised as a child will later confess the baptism, at the age of 14/15 by confirmation.
 The baptism can be performed by priestly ministries.

 Holy Baptism is taught to be the first and fundamental act of grace of the Triune God, bestowed on a person believing in Christ.
 The act of this sacrament includes the remission of the original sin.
-In this respect, the candidate for baptism has a share in Christ's merit, and experiences his first close relationship with God.
+In this respect, the candidate for baptism has a share in Christ's merit, and experiences their first close relationship with God.
 The person becomes a (visible) Christian and is thus adopted into the fellowship of those who believe in Jesus Christ and avow themselves to him.
 Baptisms performed by other Christian churches are recognised as long as they were performed with water consecrated for the purpose and in the name of the Triune God.